 Scenario C – Social Media Marketing May Have a Lower ROI than Other Efforts

 Don’t chase rainbows if there is no pot of gold sitting at the end!
 Social media is NOT always the best option for your business, especially if you have limited resources available.

 - Doesn’t have goals that social media can help meet now or in the near future

 - Doesn’t have the time or resources to do a whole-hearted social media effort

-- Finds that the cost outweighs the expected benefits
+- Finds that the costs outweigh the expected benefits

 The truth is that social media is just one more tool for promoting your business.
-That doesn’t mean it’s necessary.
-If you have limited resources, invest in an SEO strategy instead.
-The results are longer-lasting and less labor intensive.
-Plus, when you do decide to move ahead with social media, you will have content to promote to your audience.
+That doesn’t mean it’s necessary for your local business to succeed.
+If you have limited resources, consider whether an SEO strategy will provide greater returns.